Jonas Collins

 Next up was the infamous jointer.
 We used this machine to create a 90º angle between one radial surface and one tangental face.
 Next, each piece was fed through the planar multiple times to smooth any imperfections on the larger faces and form parallel faces.
 Then, we moved on to the table saw to clean up the remaining rough surface and make the final set of parallel sides.

 To glue the pieces together we laid the boards on metal pipes perpendicular to the grain, creating a flat surface that would also allow the glue to drip through.
-We applied wood glue liberally and smeared it with a finger.
-Quickly thereafter, we aligned the planks and clamped them together.
+We applied wood glue liberally and smeared it with a finger, quickly thereafter, aligning the planks and clamping them together.

 Once the glue had cured, we scraped the excess off and ran the board through the planar again to remove any residue and smooth the lips created by slight variations in board thickness.
-To finish up, we sawed off the final uneven edge created by differing board lengths, sanded all six sides, routed the edges, and applied a thin coat of mineral oil.
-With that, we had a one of a kind, lovely cutting board.
+To finish, we sawed off the final uneven edge created by differing board lengths, sanded all six sides, routed the edges, and applied a thin coat of mineral oil.
+With that, we had a gorgeous, one of a kind cutting board.

 Kizingo Bowl and Spoon Pack

 This was the final project for my principles of packaging class.
-The prompt was to create a unique package for a set of toddler training spoons and the accompanying bowl using only recyclable paperboard and.
+The prompt was to create a unique package for a set of toddler training spoons and the accompanying bowl using only recyclable materials

 The spoons are a very unique, complex shape which made securing them a challenge.
 I chose to create an insert with cutouts the same shape as the spoons and bowl to hold them steady.
 To accomplish this, I used the intersect and cross section tools in Artios CAD, drawing a line across the spoons where I wanted the paperboard to be removed, and let the software do the rest.